+In this clause, NR intra-freuqency or NR inter-frequency measurement is defined respective to NR serving carriers as specified in section 9.2.1 of TS 38.133 [50], which is also inter-RAT measurement respective to E-UTRA serving carriers.

-When network signals “01”, “10” or “11”, where X is a signalled RRC parameter measGapSharingConfig [2] and is defined as in Table 8.17.1A-1,the performance of FR1 inter-frequency and FR1 inter-RAT measurement as specified in section 8.17 shall consider the factor Kinter = 1 / (100 – X) * 100.
+When network signals “01”, “10” or “11”, where X is a signalled RRC parameter measGapSharingConfig [2] and is defined as in Table 8.17.1.1-1,the performance of FR1 inter-frequency and FR1 inter-RAT measurement as specified in section 8.17 shall consider the factor Kinter = 1 / (100 – X) * 100.

 When network signals “00” indicating equal splitting gap sharing, X is not applied and the performance of FR1 inter-frequency and FR1 inter-RAT measurement as specified in section 8.17 are FFS.